-The Commission may hold Closed Sessions during a regular or special meeting to consider pending or potential litigation; the appointment, employment, or dismissal of an employee; or to hear complaints or charges brought against such employee, unless such employee requests a public hearing.
+The Commission may hold Closed Sessions during a regular or special meeting to consider matters permitted by law for a closed session.
 The Commission may exclude from any such meeting, during the examination of a witness, any or all other witnesses in the matter being investigated by the Commission.
-All members of the Commission, both regular and alternate, are encouraged to participate in the closed session; however, only regular members may vote on the closed session item.
+All members of the Commission, both regular and alternate, are encouraged to participate in the closed session.
+Alternates may vote only when sitting in the place of a regular member who is absent or is disqualified for a particular action.